LinqlLang/Linql/README.md

 ```

 ### Github Sponsor
-You can also [sponsor me on my profile](https://github.com/TheKrisSodroski) if you wish to `receive individualized support`, `prioritize features`, or `advertise your support for Linql`.
+You can also [sponsor me on my profile](https://github.com/TheKrisSodroski) or by using the [sponsorship button](https://github.com/sponsors/TheKrisSodroski) in this repo if you wish to `receive individualized support`, `prioritize features`, or `advertise your support for Linql`.

 ### Hire Me